 Innovation has drawn tremendous attention in the business world over the last decades and seems to be up on the radar screens again.
 The character of Innovation has changed over time from the traditional research-based theory towards the knowledge-driven approach that is based heavily on our social networks.
 Innovation has made its way from the laboratory into all parts of business life.

-The more important is to identify drivers and hindrances for Innovation.
+The more important it is to identify drivers and hindrances for Innovation.
 The Readiness to Innovate depends on basically three factors: Individual Creativity and Innovativeness, Support by Organisational Climate and System Openness.
 This article aims to explore the motivation for Individuals’ Innovativeness and hence their influence on company’s growth and revenue.

 What Makes the Individual Innovative?